Market Landscape

 The only response is that it should be personalized – as there is no situation which is identical or very similar across industries or subjects.
 A mix of all the named tools is the best to consider, the degree of usage depending on the client’s’ objective and novelty/ business cycle.

 We subcontract media monitoring and do our own internal content analysis, based on the monitoring results and reputation vectors.
-We have developed an analysis tool which uses content (not automated, but read by a human) to sort out content, share of voice per subjects, key messages, main ideas, allocation of subjects, main speakers, etc.
+We have developed an analysis tool which uses content (not automated, but read by a human) to sort out content, share of voice per subjects, key messages, main ideas, allocation of subjects, main speakers, and more.
+We have also subcontracted social media monitoring.

-Dashboards on channel feedback by means of questionnaires, mobile applications, etc. (for events or themes) internal questionnaires for internal communication.
+Dashboards on channel feedback by means of questionnaires, mobile applications for events or themes.
+Internal questionnaires for internal communication.
 For impact tracking we use Klout, Similar web, Hootsuite and other tracking and content managing tools which are established as appropriate with the clients and according to their needs.
-We use SWOT and business analysis instruments (partners maps, impact charts etc), applied to communication objectives.
+We use SWOT and business analysis instruments (partners maps, impact charts), applied to communication objectives.

 Examples